-Explanatory notes Investors have a legitimate interest in undertaking political engagement to shape the laws and policies that affect them.
+Explanatory notes Purpose of indicator Investors have a legitimate interest in undertaking political engagement to shape the laws and policies that affect them.
 However, overall political engagement activities may present unforeseen risks for investors, especially when conducted without sufficient visibility or clarity of purpose.
 Activities that are legal but may still be considered unethical or inconsistent may carry reputational risks when brought to light.
-In the context of a climate emergency and other global challenges, there is a strong onus on investors to ensure that their political Purpose of indicator engagement is aligned with their public commitments to responsible investment and does not delay or dilute urgent sustainability-related progress.
+In the context of a climate emergency and other global challenges, there is a strong onus on investors to ensure that their political engagement is aligned with their public commitments to responsible investment and does not delay or dilute urgent sustainability-related progress.
 It is thus considered good practice to have robust governance processes to ensure adequate oversight and accountability for signatories' overall political engagement activities and to ensure their alignment with signatories' commitment to the principles of PRI.
-Signatories who select answer option (A) should provide details on the governance processes or structures that ensure adequate oversight and accountability for signatories' overall political engagement activities, including their alignment with signatories' commitment to the principles of the PRI.
-The PRI believes that political engagement activities can be responsible when such activities: Additional reporting guidance adhere to the letter and spirit of existing regulations and international best practices; are conducted in line with business principles that ensure integrity and sustainability goals that have been set out in international agreements or national policy targets; preserve the long-term interests of the signatory organisation, including the broad interests of diversified shareholders and those of stakeholders; inspire trust and are grounded in robust governance and transparency; and
+Additional reporting guidance Signatories who select answer option (A) should provide details on the governance processes or structures that ensure adequate oversight and accountability for signatories' overall political engagement activities, including their alignment with signatories' commitment to the principles of the PRI.
+The PRI believes that political engagement activities can be responsible when such activities: adhere to the letter and spirit of existing regulations and international best practices; are conducted in line with business principles that ensure integrity and sustainability goals that have been set out in international agreements or national policy targets; preserve the long-term interests of the signatory organisation, including the broad interests of diversified shareholders and those of stakeholders; inspire trust and are grounded in robust governance and transparency; and

-lead to well-informed, inclusive and effective public policy decisions that contribute e to a sustainable economic system and minimise asset and systematic risks

-lead to well illiothica, illousive and effective public policy decisions that contribute lead to well-informed, inclusive and effective public policy decisions that contribute to a sustainable economic system and minimise asset and systematic risks.
+lead to well-informed, inclusive and effective public policy decisions that contribute to a sustainable economic system and minimise asset and systematic risks.

 For further guidance, see The investor case for responsible political engagement.

-Other resources See also the OECD report, supported by the PRI, on Regulating corporate political engagement activities across 17 jurisdictions.
-It includes high-level trends, examines commo
+Other resources See also the OECD report, supported by the PRI, on Regulating corporate political engagement, for an analysis of regulations and soft law instruments that shape corporate political engagement activities across 17 jurisdictions.
+It includes high-level trends, examines commonalities and differences and highlights key areas of unregulated influence.

 Logic

 Dependent on N/A

 Gateway to N/A

-Assessment
+Assessment ssessment

-Further details:

-100 points for this indicator.

-Assessment criteria Selecting 'B' will result in 0/100 points for this indicator.

-100 points for A.

-· · Selecting 'C' means the indicator is scored as N/A. Signatories will not be penalised for this indicator.
+Assessment criteria 100 points for this indicator.
+Further details: 100 points for A. Selecting 'B' will result in 0/100 points for this indicator.
+100 points for B. Selecting 'C' means the indicator is scored as N/A. Signatories will not be penalised for this indicator.

 Multiplier Moderate

-Indicator ID PGS 12 Dependent on: N/A Sub-section PRI Principle Type of indicator MINIMUM REQUIREMENT Gateway to: N/A Roles and responsibilities 1 CORE In your organisation on, which interna al or external roles are respon sible for implementing your approach to responsi ble investment? ☐ (A) Internal role e(s) Specify: [Mandatory free text: small] ☐ (B) External inv estment manager s, service providers, or other ex ternal partners or suppliers Specify: [Mandatory free text: small] O (C) We do not h nave any internal o or external roles with responsibil ity for implementing responsible investment Additional context to o your response(s :): [Voluntary free text: la arge]
+Indicator ID PGS 12 Dependent on: N/A Sub-section Roles and responsibilities PRI Principle 1 Type of indicator MINIMUM REQUIREMENT Gateway to: N/A In your organisation, which internal or external roles are responsible for implementing your approach to responsible investment? □ (A) Internal role(s) Specify: [Mandatory free text: small] (B) External investment managers, service providers, or other external partners or suppliers Specify: [Mandatory free text: small] O (C) We do not have any internal or external roles with responsibility for implementing responsible investment Additional context to your response(s): [Voluntary free text: large]